 This section contains mainly notes about the form builder features that are too long to explain in the main description page.

-The form fields can be shown or hidden depending of the selection made on checkboxes, radio-buttons and select/drop-down fields.
+The form fields can be shown or hidden depending of the selection made on checkboxes, radio-buttons, select/drop-down, and calcualted fields.

 The fields can have "predefined" or "prefilled" values.
 There are two possible uses for this:

 1- Can be used for pre-filling the form with common values and save time to the end user.

 2- Can be used for showing a sample of the data that should be entered in the field.
 In this case you may want to mark also the checkbox "Hide predefined value on click", this way the value will disappear once the user starts using the field without having to manually delete the placeholder value.

 Each field has a settings value labeled "Instructions for User".
 Use that settings value to put instructions to the end user about filling that field.
 The instructions will appear in a smaller text immediately below the field in the public website.

 This is also explained in the FAQ.
 The "Add Css Layout Keywords" is a way to apply CSS styles separately for each field.
 This settings field is available for each form builder field in the admin area.
 Into that field you can put the name of a CSS class that will be applied to the field.

 Important: Put only the name of the CSS class into the "Add Css Layout Keywords"; don't put the css styles rules directly there.

 There are some pre-defined CSS classes to use align two, three or four fields into the same line.
 The CSS classes are named: